 In the late afternoon, visit the Charles Darwin Research Station to learn about the ongoing conservation efforts on these enchanted islands.
 The Research Station rears endemic Galapagos plants, land iguanas, and giant Galapagos tortoises for educational, scientific, and conservation purposes.
 Compare the diverse evolutionary paths of the various giant tortoises from different islands.
 Afterwards, retire to the hotel for dinner and overnight.
 Accommodations: Angermeyer Waterfront Inn.
 Breakfast, lunch & dinner provided.

-Day 6: Santa Cruz Island/Depart Quito.
+Day 6: Santa Cruz Island/Depart Ecuador.
 After breakfast, head north along the Santa Cruz highway through the various vegetation zones of the island.
 The highway ends at a small port where you will board the ferry to Baltra Island.
 Continue to the Seymour Airport by bus passing through the rocky terrain and the remains of a strategic U.S. Army Air Force base constructed during World War 2.
 If time permits, take advantage of the souvenir shops at Seymour Airport before boarding your flight to the main land.
 Later today, board your overnight return flight back the U.S. (Depending on your final flight schedule, you may overnight Day 6 at an airport hotel and return Day 7.)
 Breakfast provided.

 Day 7: Arrive USA.
 Your exciting Galapagos adventure ends today as you touch down in Miami.

 Why not take advantage of your already-included international airfare to extend your stay in Quito and visit the famous Indian market of Otavalo.
 You'll return to the U.S. 2 days after the return dates shown.